pyrsia/pyrsia-vscode-extension/README.md

     npm install -g @vscode/vsce
     ```

-- In the extension repository folder package the extension as follows.
+- Package the extension in the extension repository folder as follows.

     ```sh
-    vsce package
+   vsce package --allow-star-activation --ignoreFile .vscodeignore --pre-release
     ```

 - If the packaging was successful the last line of the VSCE logs should contain the `vsix` file path, for example: